Kofi Annan Foundation: Promoting Youth Leadership

+In 2023, Kofi Annan launched the Kofi Annan NextGen Democracy Prize, with the goal of recognizing and supporting prominent youth activists who had advanced democracy in some way.
+The first winner was the Zimbabwean human rights activist Namatai Kwekweza.

+Elections and Democracy

 The Foundation advises countries on how to strengthen the integrity and legitimacy of their electoral processes and avoid elections related violence.
 This builds on the work of the Global Commission on Elections, Democracy and Security, a commission jointly created by the Kofi Annan Foundation and the International Institute for Democracy and Electoral Assistance (International IDEA) which aims to highlight the importance of the integrity of elections to achieving a more secure, prosperous and stable world.
 Indeed, Kofi Annan is quoted as saying that "uncontrolled, unregulated and opaque political finance has also compromised the equal opportunities of citizens to influence political outcomes, leading to voter apathy and distrust.
-In many countries, elections continue to be associated with a ‘winner-takes-all’ approach, fuelling the potential for conflict and violence.
+In many countries, elections continue to be associated with a 'winner-takes-all' approach, fuelling the potential for conflict and violence.
 At the same time, elections have been used to perpetuate the rule of dictators by giving a veneer of democratic legitimacy to autocratic regimes" and these concerns are what led him to convene a group of experts and distinguished former leaders to explore how to promote and protect the integrity of elections".

 In 2012, the Commission launched its report entitled Deepening Democracy: a Strategy for Improving the Integrity of Elections Worldwide which addresses challenges to electoral integrity and distills recommendations to governments, regional and international organisations, electoral management bodies and civil society to enhance the integrity of electoral processes.
 In the foreword to the report, Kofi Annan is quoted as saying that "elections are the indispensable root of democracy.
 They are now almost universal.
 Since 2000, all but 11 countries have held national elections.
 But to be credible, we need to see high standards before, during and after votes are cast".

 In 2015, Kofi Annan said that "supporting the integrity of elections in Africa and elsewhere will be an area, like all these challenges, I and my Foundation sees as particular priorities this year".